 We remain committed to promoting freedom of association, collective bargaining and effective wage management systems and recognize that a multi-stakeholder approach to living wages is vital.
 We continue to work in collaboration with industry organisations, NGO’s, peers and initiatives working towards best practice approaches to living wages.

-By 2021, we plan to share our progress towards living wages for our first tier suppliers.
+By end of 2022, we plan to share our progress towards living wages for our first tier suppliers.

 RESPONSIBLE SOURCING AND PURCHASING PRACTICES

 Forever New works in cooperation with our suppliers with open dialogue, some of whom we have worked with for over 12 years.
 We hold direct relationships and do not use agents nor engage in price bidding.

 We are committed to responsible sourcing and acknowledge that purchasing behaviour can play an important role in influencing working conditions for those making Forever New Products.